Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 \subsection{Various Stackelberg equilibria}

 There exist various notions of equilibrium in a continuous-time stochastic Stackelberg game.
 These concepts are related to the information available to both players, the leader and the follower, at the beginning and during the game.
-Following the nomenclature in \cite{basar1999dynamic} for dynamic Stackelberg games, and extended to the stochastic version in \cite{bensoussan2015maximum}, we {\emph{informally}\footnote{The definition of the information available to both players is rather informal here, in order to adhere to the concepts introduced in \cite{bensoussan2015maximum}.
+Following the nomenclature in \cite{basar1999dynamic} for dynamic Stackelberg games, and extended to the stochastic version in \cite{bensoussan2015maximum}, we {\emph{informally}\footnote{The definition of the information available to both players is rather informal here, to adhere to the concepts introduced in \cite{bensoussan2015maximum}.
 More rigorously, it could be defined as the filtration generated by the processes observable by both players.
-Nonetheless, we will define in a rigorous way the sets $\Ac$ and $\Bc$ of admissible efforts depending on the solution concept considered.}} define by $\Ic_t$ the information available to both players at time $t \in [0,T]$ and distinguish four cases \begin{enumerate}[label=$(\roman*)$] \item \emph{adapted open-loop} (AOL) when $\Ic_t = \{x_0, W_{\cdot \wedge t}\}$; \item \emph{adapted feedback} (AF) when $\Ic_t = \{X_t, W_{\cdot \wedge t} \}$; \item \emph{adapted closed-loop memoryless} (ACLM) when $\Ic_t = \{x_0, X_t, W_{\cdot \wedge t}\}$; \item \emph{adapted closed-loop} (ACL) when $\Ic_t = \{x_0, X_{\cdot \wedge t}, W_{\cdot \wedge t}\}$. \end{enumerate}

-As explained in \cite{bensoussan2015maximum}, the information structures $(i), (iii)$ and $(iv)$ lead to the concept of global Stackelberg solutions, where the leader actually dominates the follower over the entire duration of the game.
-In these situations, a Stackelberg equilibrium $(\alpha^\star, \beta^\star(\alpha^\star))$ is characterised as in the illustrative example above by
+Nonetheless, we will define in a rigorous way the sets $\Ac$ and $\Bc$ of admissible efforts depending on the solution concept considered.}} define by $\Ic_t$ the information available to both players at time $t \in [0,T]$ and distinguish four cases \begin{enumerate}[label=$(\roman*)$] \item \emph{adapted open-loop} (AOL) when $\Ic_t = \{x_0, W_{\cdot \wedge t}\}$; \item \emph{adapted feedback} (AF) when $\Ic_t = \{X_t, W_{\cdot \wedge t} \}$; \item \emph{adapted closed-loop memoryless} (ACLM) when $\Ic_t = \{x_0, X_t, W_{\cdot \wedge t}\}$; \item \emph{adapted closed-loop} (ACL) when $\Ic_t = \{X_{\cdot \wedge t}, W_{\cdot \wedge t}\}$. \end{enumerate} As explained in \cite{bensoussan2015maximum}, the information structures $(i), (iii)$ and $(iv)$ lead to the concept of global Stackelberg solutions, where the leader actually dominates the follower over the entire duration of the game.
+In these situations, a Stackelberg equilibrium $(\alpha^\star, \beta^\star(\alpha^\star))$ is characterised as in the illustrative example above

 The information structure $(ii)$ leads to a different concept of solution in which the leader has only an instantaneous advantage over the follower.
 More precisely, a \textit{feedback} Stackelberg equilibrium $(\alpha^\star, \beta^\star(\alpha^\star))$ should satisfy